Court dwarf: Great Britain

 Contemporary with Hudson were the two other dwarfs of Henrietta Maria, Richard Gibson and his wife Anne.
 They were married by the Queen's wish; and the two together measured only 7 ft 2 in They had nine children, five of whom, who lived, were of ordinary stature.
 Their eldest daughter was miniature painter Susan Penelope Rosse.
 Edmund Waller celebrated the nuptials, Evelyn designated the husband as the "compendium of a man", and Lely painted them hand in hand.
 Gibson was miniature painter to Charles I, and drawing-master to the daughters of James II, Queens Mary II and Anne, when they were children.
 Gibson was from Cumberland and began his career as a page, first in a "gentle", next in the royal family, died in 1690, in his seventy-fifth year, and is buried in St Paul's, Covent Garden.
 The last court dwarf in England was Coppernin, who was in the service of the princess (Augusta) of Wales, the mother of George III.
 The last dwarf retainer in a gentleman's family was the one kept by Mr Beckford, the author of Vathek and builder of Fonthill Abbey.
 He was rather too big to be flung from one guest to another, as used to be the custom at dinners in earlier days when a dwarf was a "necessity" for every noble family.

 Poland

 Court dwarfs existed in Poland from at least the 16th century, when the Polish princesses Catherine Jagiellon and Sophia Jagiellon both had court dwarf of their own Agnieszka (courtier) and Dorothea Ostrelska, who accompanied them to Sweden and Germany respectively when they left Poland to marry.

 Court dwarfs were still in existence at the Polish court during the 18th century, when they had become unfashionable in other courts.
-Stanislas of Poland owned Nicolas Ferry ("Bébé") (1741-1764), who measured 2 ft 9 in.
+King Stanisław Leszczyński owned Nicolas Ferry ("Bébé") (1741-1764), who measured 2 ft 9 in.
 He was one of three dwarf children of peasant parents in the Vosges.
 He died in 1764, at the age of 24.